MaureenFromuth/Election_Analysis_Challenge/README.md

 largest_turnout_percentage = 0
 ```

-we used a conditional statement that referenced three additional variables .
-This conditional statement was within the loop that looked through the dictionary of counties (row/key) and their total votes (variable).
-For each county, the conditional statement looked for two conditions to be true: that county had MORE THAN the existing
+We then used a nested conditional statement within the loop that looped through the dictionary of counties (row/key) and their total votes (variable).
+For each county, the conditional statement looked for two conditions to be true: that county had MORE THAN the county with the existing county with the largest votes AND that county has to have A HIGHER percentage of the total votes that the existing county with the top percentage of turnout.
+While mathamatically, the largest turn out should also have the largest percentage, this first conditional statement is a good check that your calculations are accurate.
+If those two conditions are met, then the county name, number of votes, and percentage of votes replace the existing values in the three variables above.
+You can see which county had the largest participation by printing that variable following the loop.

 ```
+        #If a new county has more votes and a larger percentage of the total vote than the existing county, replace the 'largest' variables.
         if (county_ballots > largest_turnout_ballots) and (county_percentage > largest_turnout_percentage):
             largest_turnout_ballots = county_ballots
             largest_turnout_county = county_name
             largest_turnout_percentage = county_percentage

+    #Print off the entry (county) that is assigned to the largest turnout variable after the loop is finished
+    print(largest_turnout_county)
 ```

 - **Question: Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.**